Use these helpful travel resources for vacation inspiration, trip preparation and useful tips while traveling at home and abroad.

 Make an early start this morning and ascend to the top deck of the Yangtze cruise ship to enjoy the views of the vast Three Gorges Dam - the largest dam in the world and a serious labour of love with a production timeline that spanned decades.
 After disembarkation at Maoping Port there is another great photo opportunity to get shots of the Dam before transferring to Yichang Airport to catch your flight to the stunning city of Shanghai.

 With a full day to explore your way and the last day of your China value tour, be sure to make the most of it!
 If it's culture you're after, you're in the right place; Shanghai has one of the most revered cultural scenes of any city in the world with a wealth of museums and galleries showcasing contemporary and historical treasures alike.
 You may choose to take our optional trip to the ancient water town of Zhujiajiao with its 36 bridges built during the Ming and Qing Dynasties.
-Or if you prefer to discover the city on your own, you could head to the Old Town for a glimpse of Shanghai of old or visit Yùyuán Garden, a true delight with its shady alcoves and fish filled pools.
+If it's modern Shanghai you want to see, you can join our optional trip to the 492m high World Financial Centre to marvel at the sweeping views of the city from the 100th floor, before heading to the trendy Tianzifang district to soak up the artsy vibes and shop to your heart's content.
+Or if you prefer to discover the city on your own, you could head to the Old Town for a glimpse of Shanghai of old or visit Yuyuan Garden, a true delight with its shady alcoves and fish filled pools.
 Eating is a hugely important social activity in China and undoubtedly one of the best ways to experience the culture, so be sure to sample all the wonderful delights that cross your path on your adventures.

 With memories of ancient kingdoms, serene landscapes, tasty local delicacies and feats of engineering wizardry still fresh in your mind's eye, your incredible adventure through the vast and beautiful land of China will come to an end today.
 After saying goodbye to your fellow travellers and transferring on to Shanghai International Airport, you'll catch your onward flight to your next destination.